What Miss USA Looked Like the Year You Were Born

 The Bossier City belle Eurlyne Howell was the first Miss USA winner from Louisiana.
 The then-18-year-old placed as third runner-up at Miss Universe 1958 and went on to enjoy a Hollywood career.
 Shortly before her 20thbirthday, she was cast as the secretary on an ABC show set in her home state (but filmed in Los Angeles) called Bourbon Street Beat.
 She also appeared on Maverick and Gomer Pyle.

-California’s Terry Lynn Huntingdon was a majorette with perfectly plucked arched eyebrows (and eyelash implants as she later admitted to Shape magazine) who became the first Miss USA to be crowned in her home state.
+California’s Terry Lynn Huntingdon was a majorette with perfectly plucked arched eyebrows who became the first Miss USA to be crowned in her home state.
 After achieving second runner-up at Miss Universe, she majored in dance at UCLA and eventually married (and divorced) U.S. Senator Joseph Tydings of Maryland, according to the Baltimore Sun.
 It probably wasn’t a coincidence that Barbie, introduced in 1959, started out in kitten heels and a swimsuit.
 See how the doll’s looks and life have changed throughout the decades.

 Linda Bement, a member of The Church of Jesus Christ of Latter-day Saints from Utah, was also the final contestant standing at the first nationally televised Miss Universe in 1960, according to the Miss Universe Organization.
 The avid skier and pianist later trained future pageant hopefuls and had two children with Hall of Fame jockey Manuel Ycaza, according to the Salt Lake Tribune.